We hope these questions and answers will help you plan your trip. If you have any other questions, please let us know!

 Q. Is my money safe?

-A. Bookings and payments are processed by Nonstop Travel, Inc. of Torrance, California, a member of ASTA (American Society of Travel Agents) and IATAN (International Airlines Travel Agent Network) and a licensed California Seller of Travel (CST 2108313-20).
+A. Bookings and payments are processed by BikeToursDirect LLC DBA BikeTours.com, registered with the State of Florida as a Seller of Travel, Registration No. ST39841, and in the state of California, Registration CST #2120437-50.
 Tour operators and other suppliers are governed by the consumer and financial regulations of their respective nations and/or of the European Union.
 Most countries require tour operators to put funds in escrow or have a bank guarantee to cover your payments through the end of your trip.
 These laws protect you in case of insolvency or fraud.
-BikeToursDirect participates in the BBBOnline Reliability Program.
+BikeTours.com participates in the BBBOnline Reliability Program.
+Back to the questions.

 Q. Where do I call if I have a question?

 A. For tour planning and information, call our tour advisors at 877-462-2423, ext.
 1., or email us at email@example.com.
-If you have a question about bookings, payments, or tour materials, please call Reservations Manager Simon Clarke at 877-462-2423, ext.
-2, or email him at firstname.lastname@example.org.
-If you're already on your tour, contact the tour operator (contact information will be in the tour materials we send you before you leave).
+If you have a question about bookings, payments, or tour documents, please contact a Tour Advisor at 1-877-462-2423 or email firstname.lastname@example.org.
+If you're already on your tour, contact the tour operator (contact information will be in the tour documents we send you before you leave).
+Back to the questions.

 After you book